-$Z: \label{eq:complex_linear_comple$
+$Z: \label{eq:linear} In the the the term of term$

-$Z: \label{eq:complex_linear_comple$
+$Z: \label{eq:linear} In the the term of term of$

 1 The condensed Phase I and Phase II augmentation schedule required decision-making than relying on a longer monitoring time frame.
 As this was a means and methods Pilot Study, approaches that need to be incorporated to sediment augmentation strategies during the lowest flow conditions.
-The results from the monitoring program (TFG et al. July 2012b) that continued through August 2013 will help guide the Program in future decision making regarding the feasibility of conducting long-term full-scale sediment augmentation.
+The results from the monitoring program (TFG et al. July 2012b) that continued through August 2013 will help guide the Program in future decision making regarding the through August 2013 will help guide the Program in future decision making feasibility of conducting long-term full-scale sediment augmentation.